Quantitative inverse problem in visco-acoustic media under attenuation model uncertainty: Numerical experiments in two dimensions

 \subsection{Reconstruction with wall boundary conditions and complex frequencies}

 In the previous experiments, we have seen that the wave speed is accurately reconstructed, even in the case of an attenuation model error.
 We have assumed that waves can escape the medium without incurring reflections, by using in the numerical simulations absorbing boundary conditions on all sides.
 We now instead consider wall boundary conditions on the domain boundary $\Gamma$ with \cref{eq:bc:wall}, hence leading to multiple wave reflections from each side.
+The background coefficients also have low attenuation (see \cref{table:interval}), further supporting these multiple reflections.
 We shall see that the modification of the boundary condition drastically alters the performance of the reconstruction, and that complex frequencies can be used to overcome the difficulties.
 For the sake of conciseness, we only consider the data-set using the Kolsky--Futterman attenuation model, while the reconstruction procedure is carried out with the Kelvin--Voigt model.